markd315/football-vibes/README.md

 ## LLM Integration

-The application uses OpenAI GPT-4 for play analysis.
-To configure:
+The application uses OpenAI GPT-5 for play analysis.

+**⚠️ IMPORTANT SECURITY NOTE**: The current implementation uses `config.js` to store API keys, which is served directly to browser users.
+This is **NOT SECURE** for production.
+For production deployments, you must implement a separate backend server endpoint to handle API key management and LLM API calls.
+The frontend should make requests to your backend, which then securely calls the LLM API.

+For local development:
 1. Create a `.env` file in the project root with:
    ```
    OPENAI_API_KEY=your_api_key_here
    ```
+2. Manually copy the API key to `config.js` (this file is gitignored)
-2. The application will load the API key from `config.js` (which reads from `.env`)
+3. The application will load the API key from `config.js`

-3. The LLM analyzes:
+The LLM analyzes:
 - **Spatial relationships** (X/Y coordinates, blocking schemes, coverage vs routes)
 - **Positional matchups** (player ratings, stamina-adjusted effectiveness)
 - **Personnel quality** (overall team strength)

-4. Returns numeric rates (0-100) for success, havoc, explosive, plus offense-advantage (-10 to 10) and risk-leverage (0-10)
+Returns numeric rates (0-100) for success, havoc, explosive, plus offense-advantage (-10 to 10) and risk-leverage (0-10)

 ## Fatigue System